MetaMask/rpc-cap/README.md

 ## Installation

-`yarn add json-rpc-capabilities-middleware`
+`yarn add rpc-cap`

 ## Usage

 The capability system is initialized with a variety of options, and is itself a [gaba](https://github.com/MetaMask/gaba/) compatible controller, which defines how new permissions are persisted to state, and how they are restored in the constructor.

-Once initialized, it exposes a special [AuthenticatedJsonRpcMiddleware](https://github.com/MetaMask/json-rpc-capabilities-middleware/blob/master/src/%40types/index.d.ts#L7-L15) type method `providerMiddlewareFunction(domainInfo, req, res, next, end)`, which requires an assumed-authenticated `domain` object, followed by normal `json-rpc-engine` middleware parameters.
+Once initialized, it exposes a special [AuthenticatedJsonRpcMiddleware](https://github.com/MetaMask/rpc-cap/blob/master/src/%40types/index.d.ts#L7-L15) type method `providerMiddlewareFunction(domainInfo, req, res, next, end)`, which requires an assumed-authenticated `domain` object, followed by normal `json-rpc-engine` middleware parameters.

 It simply passes through methods that are listed in the optional `safeMethods` array, but otherwise requires the requesting domain to have a permissions entry.